Anthony Hopkins: 1980–1989: National Theatre and acclaim

 He played the Soviet spy Guy Burgess in the BBC film Blunt: the Fourth Man (1986) opposite Ian Richardson as Anthony Blunt, fellow spy and Surveyor of The King's Pictures.

-In 1986 he starred in David Hare's production of King Lear, Hopkins' favourite Shakespeare play, at the National Theatre.
+In 1986 he starred in David Hare's production of King Lear, Hopkins's favourite Shakespeare play, at the National Theatre.
 The next year, he starred as Mark Antony in the National Theatre production of Antony and Cleopatra opposite Judi Dench, and in 1989, Hopkins made his last appearance on stage in a West End production of M. Butterfly.
 "It was a torment", he claimed in a later interview.
 Of a matinee where nobody laughed, there was, he said "not a titter".
 When the lights came up, the cast realised the entire audience was Japanese.
 "Oh God", he recalled, "You'd go to your dressing room and someone would pop their head round the door and say, 'Coffee?
 Tea?'
 And I'd think, 'An open razor, please.'"
 In 1989, he starred as Abel Magwitch in the miniseries Great Expectations which was broadcast on ITV in the UK and The Disney Channel in the US.
-The adaptation of the Dickens' novel also starred Jean Simmons and John Rhys-Davies.
+The adaptation of Dickens's novel also starred Jean Simmons and John Rhys-Davies.
 He received his fourth Primetime Emmy Award nomination, this time for Outstanding Supporting Actor in a Limited Series or Movie.